pwcremin/pwcremin.github.io/_posts/2017-03-15-discovery-news-bitcoin.markdown

   ]
 ```

-A negative score of -0.45!
+A negative score of -0.45.
 The sentiment score ranges from -1 to 1, so that is pretty bad.
 Of course, right now Bitcoin is getting hammered by the possibility of new regulations from China so this score is what I was expecting to get.
+This result is also skewed by the large number of articles on the same title "Bitcoin could be on the edge of a cliff".
+Something you may or may not want.

-Finally, let go ahead and return these results:
+Finally, lets go ahead and return these results:

 ```javascript
 router.get( '/news', function ( req, res, next )
 {
     discovery.query( {
         environment_id: '9d72194c-bfa5-41ec-b47b-00b7a1943612',
         collection_id: '8854ecb2-6c2b-4bfd-acca-8333a9f4b64e',